Painter, Educator, Draftsman (artist)

-Collection Summary: An interview of Charles Strong conducted 1998 Mar.
-14 and 30, by Paul Karlstrom, for the Archives of American Art, in Karlstrom's home, San Francisco, Calif.
+Collection Summary: An interview of Charles Strong conducted 1998 March 14 and 30, by Paul Karlstrom, for the Archives of American Art, in Karlstrom's home, San Francisco, California.

-Biographical/Historical Note: Charles Strong (1938- ) is a curator, painter, and graphic artist of San Francisco, Calif.
+Biographical/Historical Note: Charles Strong (1938- ) is a curator, painter, and graphic artist of San Francisco, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.
 Funding for this interview is provided by The Martin Foundation.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.

 - A transcript of this interview appears below.

 - The transcript of this interview is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Charles R. Strong, 1998 March 14-30, Archives of American Art, Smithsonian Institution

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Charles R. Strong, 1998 March 14-30, Archives of American Art, Smithsonian Institution.ORAL HISTORY INTERVIEW WITH CHARLES STRONG